Glossary

 Node

 A curvature-stable recursive resolution point formed through phase-locked interference among Archeons.
-A location in the projection manifold where recursion closes locally, producing a persistent structure such as a particle, field resonance, or cognitive event.
+A location in the geometric domain where recursion closes locally, producing a persistent structure such as a particle, field resonance, or cognitive event.

 Ontological Fourier Relation

-The same reality can be read as either a set of pure identities (frequency) or as an extended pattern (spacetime).
+The same reality can be read as either a set of pure identities in the frequency domain or as an extended pattern in the geometric domain.
 Two ways of reading the same information.
-The mathematical heart of the duality between being and becoming.
+The mathematical heart of the dual-aspect relation.

 Ontological Time